Skip to content

 Does goods in transit insurance cover food delivery?

-No, goods in transit insurance typically does not cover food delivery, as transporting food requires a different type of policy.
+No, goods in transit insurance typically does not cover food delivery.
+Transporting food requires a different type of policy.

 Do I need special insurance to be a courier?

 Yes, as a courier, you should have goods in transit insurance to protect the items you deliver against loss, damage, or theft.
-This type of insurance is crucial even though it's not legally required.
+However, this type of insurance is not legally required.

 Is goods in transit insurance a legal requirement?